ScooloV/bbpedia/docs/death_zone/new_inducements.md

 ### 0-1 WIZARD INDUCEMENT: DRUCHII SPORTS SORCERESS

-**150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'ELVEN KINGD0MS LEAGUE' OR 'FAV0URED OF...'
+**150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'ELVEN KINGDOMS LEAGUE' OR 'FAVOURED OF...'
 SPECIAL RULES**

 *The Dark Elves are a race steeped in magic, yet the vast majority of Dark Elf magic users are female, belonging to an ancient cabal founded by the infamous mother of the Druchii king.
 Rumour has it that the dark arts practiced by these potent mages are actually derived from the favour of the Chaos god Slaanesh, granting their power a far more sinister nature than the wholesome high magic practiced by the Wizards of Ulthuan.
 Whatever the source of their magical might, the Dark Elves have never been shy to use it to their benefitt on the Blood Bowl pitch, be it within the tight guidelines laid down by the Colleges of Magic, or in more subtle, underhanded ways such as the micro-spells the Darkside Cowboys are reported to utilise.*